 If you have concerns about the mental health, physical health or welfare of a relative or friend in a Scottish prison, please voice your concerns to the prison.
 You can do this by phoning the individual prison and asking to speak to someone about concerns you have for a person in their custody.
 You may wish to ask to speak to the Duty Manager or hall manager for the hall which the person is on.
 However, any member of prison staff should be able to take note of your concerns and pass these to the appropriate staff on your behalf.
 Information on how to contact individual prisons is available here.

-Scottish Prisons are currently responding to COVID-19 outbreaks in a number of prisons.
 Families with concerns are advised to check the latest information on the SPS website before contacting the prison.

 Families Outside Helpline staff can speak with the prison on your behalf to share your concerns, with your permission.
 Please call The Families Outside Support & Information Helpline on 0800 254 0088 if this is something you would like to talk to us about.